Basis of Presentation, Nature of Operations and Summary of Significant Accounting Policies

 The terms “InfuSystem”, “the Company”, “we”, “our” and “us” are used herein to refer to InfuSystem Holdings, Inc. and its subsidiaries.
 InfuSystem Holdings, Inc. is a leading provider of infusion pumps and related services.
 The Company services hospitals, oncology practices and other alternative site healthcare providers.
 Headquartered in Madison Heights, Michigan, the Company delivers local, field-based customer support, and also operates pump repair Centers of Excellence in Michigan, Kansas, California, Texas, Georgia and Ontario, Canada.

 The accompanying unaudited condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (“SEC”) for interim financial information.
 Accordingly, the unaudited condensed consolidated financial statements do not include all of the information and notes required by U.S. Generally Accepted Accounting Principles (“GAAP”) for complete financial statements.
 The accompanying unaudited condensed consolidated financial statements include all adjustments, composed of normal recurring adjustments, considered necessary by management to fairly state the Company’s results of operations, financial position and cash flows.
 The operating results for the interim periods are not necessarily indicative of results that may be expected for any other interim period or for the full year.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2016 as filed with the SEC.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and Notes thereto included in the Company’s Amendment No. 2 to its’ Annual Report on Form 10-K/A for the year ended December 31, 2015 as filed with the SEC.

 The unaudited condensed consolidated financial statements are prepared in conformity with GAAP, which requires the use of estimates, judgments and assumptions that affect the amounts of assets and liabilities at the reporting date and the amounts of revenue and expenses in the periods presented.
 The Company believes that the accounting estimates employed are appropriate and the resulting balances are reasonable; however, due to the inherent uncertainties in making estimates, actual results could differ from the original estimates, requiring adjustments to these balances in future periods.